 1. Patient Harm:

-– Inadequate Treatment: When prescribed medications are diverted, patients who genuinely need them may not receive appropriate treatment, leading to unmanaged pain or untreated medical conditions.
+– Inadequate Treatment: When individuals divert prescribed medications, patients who genuinely need those medications may miss out on proper treatment.
+This results in unmanaged pain or untreated medical conditions.

 2. Addiction and Overdose:

-– Substance Abuse: Diverted medications, especially opioids and other controlled substances, can be misused and abused, potentially leading to addiction.
+– Substance Abuse: Diverted medications, particularly opioids and other controlled substances, can lead to misuse and abuse, increasing the risk of addiction.

 – Overdose: Misuse of diverted medications can result in overdoses, which can be fatal or cause severe health complications.